Points: 20 pts

-Resources: Adobe InDesign, Request for Creative Concept document, Creative Brief Template, a camera and/or phone.
+Resources: Adobe Photoshop, Adobe Spark, Request for Creative Concept document, Creative Brief Template, a camera and/or phone.

 Summary: Respond to the client’s request for a creative concept by completing the necessary research, then develop a creative concept and present it to the client.